Slip Joint

 Name

-Allowable axial expansion movement (maximum allowable linear deformation): Δk/2, where Δk - full allowable axial expansion movement.
-Used for analyzing expansion joint deformation.
-Value must be obtained from manufacturer
+Maximum allowable linear deformation: Δk/2, where Δk is full allowable axial movement.
+Used for expansion joint deformation analysis.
+Obtain value from manufacturer.

 Pressure Balanced